fxbonnet/better-sql-orm-in-java/README.md

 - As much type safety as possible
 - As much compile-time validation as possible
 - If you can't validate something during compilation, do it during startup
+- No dark magic at runtime

+Plus :
+- Don't try to make SQL access looks like Java.
 - Clean API
-- No type cast
-- No dark magic at runtime
+- Plain code

 ## The idea